fieldtrip/website/workshop/toolkit2021.md

 For people that **do** use a computer at the DCCN (either a PC via remote desktop or the DCCN cluster):

-FieldTrip is installed on the cluster, on /home/common/matlab/fieldtrip. (on Windows PCs, this is usually mounted on H:\\common\\matlab\\fieldrip.
+FieldTrip is installed on the cluster, on /home/common/matlab/fieldtrip. (on Windows PCs, this is usually mounted on H:\\common\\matlab\\fieldtrip.
 So you don’t need to download the latest release version of the FieldTrip toolbox from here or from here.

 ### 4. Download the handson data in advance, or check whether you can access it